osameh15/Mizekar/README.md

 - **Fullscreen Experience** - True fullscreen window with no title bars or borders
 - **Smooth Page Navigation** - Flicker-free navigation using WPF Frame-based architecture
 - **Persian Language Support** - Full UTF-8 support for Persian folder names and UI elements with Shabnam font
-- **Category-Based Organization** - 9 main categories in 3x3 grid layout for structured folder management
+- **Category-Based Organization** - 9 main categories in 3x3 grid layout with colorful backgrounds
+- **Colorized Categories** - Each category has a unique color with 70% opacity for visual distinction
+- **Watermark Logo** - Subtle logo watermark on content pages for branding
+- **Minimize Button** - Window minimize functionality on all pages
 - **Dynamic Folder Management** - Real-time updates when folders are added or deleted
 - **Input Validation** - Persian-only input with visual feedback for invalid characters
 - **Custom Dialogs** - Professional Persian-styled dialogs for all user interactions